andriyShevtsov/docker-certified-associate-questions/Orchestration.md

 ##  State the differences between running a container vs running a service

+???

-• Demonstrate steps to lock a swarm cluster
+## Demonstrate steps to lock a swarm cluster
+- Initialize a swarm with autolocking enabled `$ docker swarm init --autolock`
+-  Enable or disable autolock on an existing swarm `docker swarm update --autolock=true`

-• Extend the instructions to run individual containers into running services under swarm
+## Extend the instructions to run individual containers into running services under swarm
+1. Create a service`$ docker service create --name="myservice" --replicas 3 ubuntu:latest`
+2. Change a service: `docker service update --replicas 5 myservice`

-• Interpret the output of "docker inspect" commands
+## Interpret the output of "docker inspect" commands

 • Convert an application deployment into a stack file using a YAML compose file with "docker stack deploy"
 • Manipulate a running stack of services
 • Increase # of replicas